 Memorable episode: The big kiss in “Showdown: Part 2”

 Cheers became everyone’s favorite watering hole during its 11-season run, winning 28 Emmys in the process.
 The cast changed a bit over the years, but one thing always remained the same: At Cheers, everybody knows your name.
 In the early days, viewers were all about the chemistry between bartender Sam and waitress Diane.
 But we really fell in love with the show because it was like hanging out with a group of great friends each week—knowing that Norm and Cliff would occupy those barstools regularly offered comfort and consistency.
 The series made stars out of Ted Danson, Kirstie Alley, Woody Harrelson, and Kelsey Grammer, among many others.
+Of course, we can’t forget about the writers who gave us some of our favorite Cheers quotes.
 Its spin-off, Frasier, which followed Grammer’s character, also enjoyed immense success, with 11 seasons and 37 Emmys.
 Here are more of the best shows to watch on Hulu right now.

 St. Elsewhere (1982–1988)

 Memorable episode: The St. Eligius docs hanging out at Cheers (yes, that Cheers)